Industry Task Force

 Insurance Task Force

-The ITF, chaired by Lloyd’s Chairman Bruce Carnegie-Brown, has committed to supporting the global transition through delivering five key initiatives in 2021 that will provide innovative new insurance products and services, and critical financial and risk management support across a number of industries and geographies to drive positive change.
+Chaired by Lloyd’s CEO John Neal, the Task Force is supporting the global transition to a sustainable future through the creation of innovative and new insurance products and services, and critical financial and risk management support, which span several industries and geographies to drive positive change.

 Placeholder for loading